U.S. money managers not giving up on equities

 The sell-offs this year have produced low price-to-earnings multiples on the stocks of companies with world-class, global franchises and strong balance sheets, investors said.

-In fact, U.S. corporations still have record amounts of cash on their balance sheets ($2 trillion), which could lead to shareholder-friendly moves including share buybacks, dividend increases, and merger and acquisitions.
+In fact, U.S. corporations still have record amounts of cash on their balance sheets, which could lead to shareholder-friendly moves including share buybacks, dividend increases, and merger and acquisitions.

 "I think this is going to be a good environment for shareholder value," said Leo Grohowski, chief investment officer of BNY Mellon Wealth Management.